Aircloak/aircloak/router/README.md

 # Running

 To run the router locally, you need to have nginx installed.
 The router is started when running `./start_dependencies.sh`.
 If you need to (re)start just the router, you can invoke `router/run_local.sh`.
+If you want to start the router in foreground, you can invoke `cd router && make start`.